 Use a Ladder to Display Fall Quilts

-My daughter Chelsi displays her Pick of the Patch fall quilt from the October 2020 issue of American Patchwork & Quilting on a ladder in her family room.
+My daughter Chelsi displays her Pick of the Patch fall quilt from the October 2020 issue of American Patchwork & Quilting on a ladder in her family room (pattern now available in her shop from the link under the photo).
 This quilt uses fabrics from our Summer Sweet collection in greys, oranges, and lights.
 I have a fun fall quilt I’ll be hanging in my family room next week as well that uses these same fabrics!

 Drape Small Quilts over Sofas and Chairs for a Fall Feeling